disorderedmaterials/dissolve/web/content/docs/get/singularity.md

 bob@linux:~> singularity run -B/etc:/etc:ro dissolve-gui-0.9.1.sif
 ```

 and which should now let the Dissolve GUI run properly.
+If the GUI runs correctly but displays odd characters or looks like it is missing a font entirely, add `-B/usr/share:/usr/share:ro` to the singularity command.
+You may need to adjust this depending on where fonts are stored on your system.